Bird's Head Peninsula: Culture

 Archaeological findings indicate that local settlement dates back at least 26,000 years BP.
 Today, most people live in villages along the coast, with small concentrations inland.
-Villagers practise subsistence farming by shifting cultivation of copra, rice, corn and peanuts, as well as hunting.
+Villagers practise subsistence farming by shifting cultivation of copra, rice, maize and peanuts, as well as hunting.
 There are more than 80 villages scattered around the peninsula.
 There are about 18 main settlements that are the principal towns of the five regencies found on the peninsula.
 These cities include Bintuni, Teminabuan, Sorong, Aimas, and Manokwari.
 The largest settlements are the city of Sorong on the west coast and Manokwari on the east coast.
 Manokwari is the largest city with as of 2010 a population of 135,000 and, within the metropolitan area, a population of 155,000.
 The city of Sorong has a population of 125,000 and, within the metropolitan area, a population of 170,000.
 This city also has the largest metropolitan area.